-Defection wave hits Plateau as PDP, APC stalwarts resign from Parties
+Defection wave hits Plateau as PDP, APC stalwarts resign from parties

 By Marie-Therese Nanlong

-In the latest development, a PDP stalwart, Nde Isaac Wadak, formally resigned from the Party in a letter addressed to the PDP Chairman of Kabwir Pada Ward in Kanke Local Government Area, Mr. Kichime Kassam.
+In the latest development, a PDP stalwart, Nde Isaac Wadak, resigned from the party in a letter addressed to the PDP Chairman of Kabwir Pada Ward in Kanke Local Government Area, Mr. Kichime Kassam.

 In his resignation letter, Wadak lamented the erosion of the PDP’s founding values and internal democracy, and stated, “I have watched as the ideals and philosophy on which the Party is founded are being eroded.
 Trust and loyalty are being sacrificed at the altar of mediocrity, while sycophants and rent-seekers are being rewarded.”